-According to a study, many hemodialysis patients consume less energy than the recommended intake of 30-35 kcal/kg/day, with observed intakes around 25.3 kcal/kg/day.27 This necessitates an additional daily intake of approximately 200 kcal/day.
-Therefore, this randomized controlled study examines the effects of a renalspecific low-protein calorie supplement with 212 kcal in MHD patients.
+According to a study, many hemodialysis patients consume less energy than the recommended intake of 30-35 kcal/kg/day, with observed intakes around 25.3 kcal/kg/day.
+This necessitates an additional daily intake of approximately 200 kcal/day.
+Therefore, this randomized controlled study examines the effects of a renal-specific low-protein calorie supplement with 212 kcal in MHD patients.
 The hypothesis aims to investigate whether MHD patients at risk of malnutrition can maintain adequate nutritional status by taking a daily oral supplement as compared to patients receiving conventional care.
 The results of this study indicate that after using the oral supplement, the intervention group showed an increase in energy and carbohydrate intake, but there was no significant increase in protein and phosphorus intake.
-There-
+Therefore, patients who adhered to the supplementation showed an improvement in nutritional status (MIS, NRS2002, Alb, Prealbumin, MAC, and MAMC) without an increase in the serum PTH and phosphorus levels.